PlanterApp/planter_blog/content/posts/what-and-when-to-plant/index.md

 Mapping out your garden is very helpful.
 Identify dry areas and wet areas, sunny areas and shaded areas.
 Many plants are forgiving of their growing environment, while others wilt with a little too much sun, or wither if they get too much shade.

 You should also consider testing your soil.
 The most accurate test is to take soil samples to your local extension office (many will allow you to mail them in).
-Costs vary by your region, however, they give detailed results that can help you plan appropriate amendments for your garden.
+Costs vary by your region; however, they give detailed results that can help you plan appropriate amendments for your garden.

 #### Accounting for Loss